 - Punjabi Chana Masala

-- Coconut Chana Masala – South Indian Style Slightly Spicy Chickpea Curry.
+- Chickpea Curry – South Indian Style Slightly Spicy Chickpea Curry with coconut.

-- Homestyle Chana Masala – an easy recipe and does not require a chana masala spice blend or powder.
+- Instant Pot Chana Masala – This recipe is one pot, super easy and does not require the special chana masala spice blend or powder.

 - Pindi Chole